+This article originally appeared on Noisey UK.
 Do you remember where you were when Ariana Grande licked the donuts?
-In case you were in a coma, the story is this: on 4 July 2015, Ariana Grande entered Wolfee Donuts in Lake Elsmore, California with friends, and was captured on CCTV committing the following acts, listed here in ascending order of heinousness: 1) making out with her then-boyfriend; 2) licking donuts she had not paid for and; 3) uttering the immortal words "I hate America," on that great nation's very birthday, no less.
+In case you were in a coma, the story is this: on July 4, 2015, Ariana Grande entered Wolfee Donuts in Lake Elsmore, California with friends, and was captured on CCTV committing the following acts, listed here in ascending order of heinousness: 1) making out with her then-boyfriend; 2) licking donuts she had not paid for and; 3) uttering the immortal words "I hate America," on that great nation's very birthday, no less.
 Gasp.

 What quickly became known as #DonutGate was a media event on the scale of a major political crisis, covered by legitimate outlets from the Guardian to TIME.
 And though it reportedly cost Grande a coveted gig at a White House gala, #DonutGate also held another function: it proved that she's a bonafide pop star, in the mould of the greats.